Karl Sheppard

-Karl Sheppard (born 14 February 1991), is an Irish former footballer who played for Galway United, Shamrock Rovers (over two spells), Reading, Accrington Stanley, Cork City and Shelbourne.
+Karl Sheppard (born on 14 February 1991) is an Irish former footballer who played for Galway United, Shamrock Rovers (over two spells), Reading, Accrington Stanley, Cork City and Shelbourne.

 Club career

 Academy

 Sheppard initially played for Portmarnock AFC and Shelbourne before moving to the Everton Academy.

 Galway United

-In February 2010 Sheppard signed for Galway United, and he made his League of Ireland debut at Richmond Park on the opening day of the 2010 League of Ireland season.
+In February 2010 Sheppard signed for Galway United, and made his League of Ireland debut at Richmond Park on the opening day of the 2010 League of Ireland season.
 His goal scoring in April earned him the Airtricity SWAI Player of the Month Award.
-In his last game for the club he scored the winner in the Premier Division promotion/relegation play-off.
+In his last game for the club, he scored the winner in the Premier Division promotion/relegation play-off.

 Shamrock Rovers

 In January 2011, Sheppard signed for the League of Ireland Champions.
 He picked up his first senior trophy, playing all five games and scoring three goals en route to winning the 2011 Setanta Sports Cup.

 In August 2011, Sheppard helped Shamrock Rovers make history in becoming the first ever League of Ireland team to reach the group stages of a major European club competition when they qualified for the 2011-12 UEFA Europa League group stage.
 Sheppard earned the penalty late in extra time that saw Rovers win through 3–2 on aggregate away to FK Partizan in the 2011 Europa League Playoff Round.

 In October he scored at PAOK in the Europa League group stage.

 He scored a total of 15 goals in 35 appearances in the 2011 Shamrock Rovers F.C. season.